LEARN & GROW

 When not in use by the Health Alliance, the Clingman Center is available for short-term rental.
 Its open-concept space and commercial kitchen make it ideal for community events, workshops. and outreach.
-Rental details >
+Click here for rental information.

 This special garden – planted and tended by Tommye Rafes, owner and operator of T.L.
-Fruits & Vegetables, LLC – is the perfect in-town environment to teach people how to grow their own food.
-Explore and consider the free gardening classes that Tommye facilitates.
-From each class, participants go home with seeds, small harvests, and a single page of written instructions and tips from the workshop.
+Fruits & Vegetables, LLC – is the perfect in-town environment to teach people how to grow their own food even if they don't have space for a large garden.
+Come to the gardening class that Tommye offers every Saturday morning during the April - October growing season.
+The Demonstration Garden page provides additional information.

 Host Your Own Workshop

 Many organizers for groups like the Winter Music Festival, the West Virginia Wood Turners, and the USDA have selected this venue for their events.
-To coordinate your own event at the Clingman Center or festive gathering, check out this Rental Information > and explore using the community calendar to help advertise your event.
+To coordinate your own event at the Clingman Center or festive gathering, check out this Rental Information .